ganeti/ganeti/doc/design-2.0-job-queue.rst

 History
 ~~~~~~~

-Archived jobs are kept in a separate directory, /var/lib/ganeti/queue/archive/.
+Archived jobs are kept in a separate directory,
-The idea is to speed up the queue handling.
+/var/lib/ganeti/queue/archive/.
+This is done in order to speed up the
+queue handling: by default, the jobs in the archive are not touched by
+any functions.
+Only the current (unarchived) jobs are parsed, loaded,
+and verified (if implemented) by the master daemon.

 Ganeti updates
 ~~~~~~~~~~~~~~

 The queue has to be completely empty for Ganeti updates with changes in the job queue structure.
+In order to allow this, there will be a way to prevent new jobs entering the queue.